 Both rout and riot as defined by N.R.S.
 203.070 are misdemeanor offenses.
 Defendants who are convicted of misdemeanor crimes could potentially face jail time and other penalties such as probation and fines.

 If you have been accused of rout or riot, you want to be proactive in contacting a Vegas criminal defense lawyer with experience representing defendants accused of violating the provisions of Chapter 203 of Nevada’s code.
-An experienced attorney can help you to decide on the best way to respond to charges, including attempting to enter into pre-trial diversion to avoid a criminal record; negotiating a favorable plea deal; or going to court to try for acquittal.
+An experienced attorney can help you to decide on the best way to respond to charges, including attempting to enter into the pre-trial diversion to avoid a criminal record; negotiating a favorable plea deal, or going to court to try for acquittal.

-LV Criminal Defense has successfully represented many defendants accused of rout, riot, and other criminal conduct that’s viewed as a violation of public peace.
+LV Criminal Defense has successfully represented many defendants accused of a rout, riot, and other criminal conduct that’s viewed as a violation of public peace.
 To find out more about how we can put our skills to work on your case, give us a call today.